theshanbhag/genai-toolbox/docs/en/resources/sources/mongodb.md

 ## About

-[MongoDB][mongodb-docs] leading nosql database that can not only cater your operational data needs but also perform vector search.
+[MongoDB][mongodb-docs] is a leading nosql database that can not only cater your operational data needs but also perform vector search.

 [mongodb-docs]: https://www.mongodb.com/docs/atlas/atlas-vector-search/vector-search-overview/